Maturity Test

 Language of maturity test in English-language degree programmes:

-- If the student's language of school education is other than Finnsih or Swedish, the language of the maturity test is English.
+- If the student's language of school education is other than Finnish or Swedish, the language of the maturity test is English.

 A language and communication teacher checks the language of the maturity test.